-The area subject to this IMP is the entire geographic area of the SPNRD.
+The area subject to this IMP is the entire geographic area of the SPNRD including the fully appropriated area and the overappropriated area, Figure 1.
 The goals, objectives, and action items described in this IMP pertain to the entire SPNRD.
 The stratigraphic boundaries subject to this IMP include all sediments from ground level downward through all aquifer units.
-Figure 1 depicts the boundaries of the District as well as the area within the boundaries of the District determined to be fully appropriated and the area designated as overappropriated.
 Figure 2 depicts areas that drain into the North Platte River, the South Platte River, and the Lodgepole Creek.
+Figure 3 depicts the overappropriated surface water basin within the District.